|Copy an Emoji|

 Many students feel anxious about their drawing skills and, since faces can seem hard to draw, they often leave them out.
 But the face is important - it's what gives our character their attitude and personality.

-To the right is a series of thumbnail sketches with body expressions that are mostly pretty good.
+To the right is a series of thumbnail sketches with body expressions that are working OK.
 But the artist has left off the face, so we really don't know what the character is thinking and feeling.

 The problem with this is that, when you go into Maya and start to craft poses, you have nothing to work from, so the shot is likely to feel underdeveloped.